velexi-research/TestTools.jl/docs/src/index.md

 ## Zero Dependency

-Using the TestTools CLI utilities within a Julia package _does not_ require the addition of any dependencies to the Julia package (with the possible exception of the `test` environment for the package).
+Using the TestTools CLI utilities within a Julia project _does not_ require the addition of TestTools as a dependency for the project.

+!!! note
+    Depending on how unit tests are organized, the `test` environment of a Julia package might have TestTools as a dependency even though the package itself does not have TestTools as a dependency.

 !!! note
     For zero dependency, TestTools must be installed in the default (global) environment.